 Starting an eCommerce business, learning how to increase eCommerce sales, and using an eCommerce marketing strategy are all exciting.
 But what’s not so thrilling?
 Legal matters and company policies, including your shipping policy.

 With a bit of background knowledge, knowing which statements to include, and the right template, you can have a comprehensive shipping policy in no time.
-Continue reading to learn more about shipping policy examples and templates.
+Continue reading to learn more about the shipping policy template and example.

 If you sell anything online, chances are you’ve used at least one of the big eCommerce platforms before.
+What is an eCommerce platform?
 Shopify, eBay, Amazon, and Etsy are four of them, and they all have different shipping policies and conditions.
-Take a look at their shipping policy details below.
+Take a look at their shipping policy details below:

 eBay Shipping Policy